-Candidates for otoplasty include adults and children who are in good physical health and have realistic expectations for improvement.
+Candidates for a Columbus otoplasty include adults and children who are in good physical health and have realistic expectations for improvement.
 Surgery can be performed on younger patients once the ears are near adult size, which typically occurs around the age of five.
 Otoplasty is often performed on children between the ages of four and fourteen, unlike a rhinoplasty, which may be better suited for the teenage years.
 The added benefit of performing otoplasty at a young age is that the ear cartilage is still extremely pliable, allowing for greater ease in shaping.
 Of course, otoplasty can and is often performed on adults as well.
 This is an excellent procedure for anyone who is looking to set prominent ears back closer to the head or reduce the size of large ears.

 Otoplasty is most often performed on an outpatient basis with surgical times averaging two to three hours.
 Younger children often receive general anesthesia, while adults and older children may have a combination of local anesthesia and sedation.
 While techniques may vary, our doctors commonly use a technique that involves minimal incisions behind the ear.
 Many individuals have just one ear that appears large or protruding.
 In most cases, however, both ears are operated on to create the best symmetry.